AI Summary

 4. Increase the Alerts Per Hour Setting

-The default setting is a maximum of 5 alerts per hour.
-If you’re actively working on your website, you’ll easily exceed this, so the email notifications from Sucuri will appear to be broken.
+The default Sucuri setting allows maximum 5 alerts per hour.
+If you’re actively working on your website or experiencing multiple security events, you’ll quickly exceed this limit and stop receiving notifications.

 5. Decrease the Logins Per Hour Setting

-Now let’s scroll down again to the Brute Force Attacks setting.
-If this number is set too high, Sucuri won’t warn you when someone’s trying to guess your password.
+Scroll down to the Brute Force Attacks setting.
+If the failed login threshold is set too high, Sucuri won’t warn you when attackers are trying to guess your password.

 6. Turn on Email Security Alerts